Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 Some, of course, have questioned why breaking was included in the Olympics in the first place.

-The grandeur of the urban sports park at Place de la Concorde is certainly a far cry from breaking's roots as a cultural phenomenon, established on the streets of the Bronx in New York City in the early 1970s and emerging from the poverty and racism experienced by the district's Black and Hispanic residents.
+The grandeur of the urban sports park at Place de la Concorde, with its 19th century statues, is certainly a far cry from breaking's roots as a cultural phenomenon, established on the streets of the Bronx in New York City in the early 1970s and emerging from the poverty and racism experienced by the district's Black and Hispanic residents.

-However, breaking judge Sophie Lindner believes that the sport deserves its place at the Olympics.
+However, international breaking judge Sophie Lindner believes the sport deserves its place at the Olympics.

 "From the very beginning, breaking always had a really competitive energy," Lindner, who also studies dance and movement at the German Sports University in Cologne, told DW.
 "It was created by kids who wanted to compare themselves."